AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/quick-search.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: QuickSearch widget
+title: QuickSearch widget | Commerce Frontend Development
-functional_areas:
-  - Search
+description:
 ---

+# QuickSearch widget

 The quickSearch [widget](https://glossary.magento.com/widget) is an autocomplete widget that populates a list of suggested search terms for a given field.

 The suggest widget source is [`<Magento_Search_module_dir>/view/frontend/web/js/form-mini.js`].

-## Initialize the quickSearch widget
+## Initialize

 For information about how to initialize a widget in a JS component or `.phtml` template, see the [Initialize JavaScript] topic.